Cerebellum-Realtime/Cerebellum-Realtime.github.io/src/pages/case-study.md

 <figure className="image-container">
    <img src="/case-study/photos/WebSocket_Diagram1.png" className="diagram" alt="WebSocket Diagram" width="30%"/>
-   <figcaption align="center">Figure 2.6: WebSocket Connection</figcaption>
+   <figcaption align="center">WebSocket Connection</figcaption>
 </figure>

+However, WebSockets are complex to set up and manage due to their persistent connection and stateful nature.
+WebSockets require both browser and server-side support, but their long-standing presence means they are widely compatible across platforms.
+Additionally, WebSockets suffer from head-of-line blocking, where delays in one message can impact the delivery of subsequent messages.

 #### WebTransport

 The WebTransport API is an emerging technology that offers a promising alternative to WebSockets.
 WebTransport utilizes multiplexed streams and datagrams over HTTP/3 and the QUIC protocol.
 This setup allows multiple data streams to function independently within the same connection, reducing latency and avoiding head-of-line blocking—a problem in single-stream systems like WebSockets where delays in one packet can affect all subsequent packets.
 WebTransport’s capabilities make it particularly effective for handling numerous simultaneous realtime data exchanges, such as video streaming or complex online games.

 However, WebTransport is still in development and lacks support across all browsers.
-In contrast, WebSockets were established in the early 2010s and are supported by a robust, active community.

-#### Conclusion

-We determined that WebSockets are the most suitable for our focus and application.
-Although each option offers unique advantages, WebSockets excel in providing instantaneous bi-directional communication and are well-established with broad browser support.
+It also requires server-side support, which is not yet as widely available as WebSocket support.

 <figure className="image-container">
    <img src="/case-study/photos/CommunicationComparisonChart.png" className="diagram" alt="Realtime Comparison Chart" width="60%"/>
-   <figcaption align="center">Figure 2.7: Realtime Techniques & Technologies</figcaption>
+   <figcaption align="center">Realtime Techniques & Technologies</figcaption>
 </figure>

+We determined that WebSockets are the most suitable for our focus and application.
 However, WebSockets come with distinct complexities, particularly when it comes to scaling.

 ### Scaling WebSocket Applications is Not Trivial

-Scaling _any_ type of application requires vertical scaling, horizontal scaling, or some combination thereof.
+Scaling web applications typically involves vertical scaling, horizontal scaling, or some combination thereof.
 Vertical scaling involves adding more power to a single server, while horizontal scaling spreads the load across multiple servers.

 <div className="flex justify-center video-container">
    <figure className="image-container p-4 flex flex-col scaling-gif justify-center items-center">